Tran Van Tho: Early life

 He was born in 1949 in a poor village in the central Quảng Nam Province.

 Academic career

 He came to Japan in 1968 on a Japanese government scholarship.
 He attended Tokyo's Hitotsubashi University to study economics.
 Hitotsubashi University has a reputation as a leading university in economics.
 He graduated with a B.A. in Economics in 1973, and earned a M.A. in 1975 in the same institute.
 In 1993, he obtained a doctorate from Hitotsubashi University (Ph.D. in Economics).

 He worked at Japan Center for Economic Research(JCER), became an assistant professor, then professor at Obirin University in Tokyo.
 In 1990 the Japanese government, for the first time, named three foreigners to the Economic Council of Japan, which advises the prime minister.
 Tho was one of them and he served for nearly 10 years on the council.
-In 2000, after completing his term, he was appointed professor at the prestigious Waseda University.
+In 2000, after completing his term, he was appointed professor at Waseda University.